Alicia Keys: 1985–1997: Career beginnings and Columbia Records

 Keys had wanted to leave Columbia since they began "completely disrespecting [her] musical creativity".
-Leaving Columbia was "a hell of a fight", she recalled.
+Leaving Columbia was "a hell of a fight," she recalled.
 "Out of spite, they were threatening to keep everything I'd created even though they hated it.
 I thought I'd have to start over again just to get out, but I didn't care."
 Keys said in 2001: "It's been one trial, one test of confidence and faith after the next."
 To Keys, "success doesn't just mean that I'm the singer, and you give me my 14 points, and that's all.
 That's not how it's going to go down."
 Edge, who was by that time head of A&R at Arista Records, said, "I didn't see that there was much hands-on development at Columbia, and she was smart enough to figure that out and to ask to be released from her contract, which was a bold move for a new artist."
 Edge introduced Keys to Arista's then-president, Clive Davis, in 1998.

 1998–2002: Breakthrough with Songs in A Minor

 Robinson and Keys, with Davis's help, were able to negotiate out of the Columbia contract and she signed to Arista Records in late 1998.
 Keys was also able to leave with the music she had created.
 Davis gave Keys the creative freedom and control she wanted, and encouraged her to be herself.
-Keys said of Davis' instinct: "he knows which artists are the ones that maybe are needing to craft their own sound and style and songs, and you just have to let an artist go and find that space.
+Keys said of Davis's instinct: "he knows which artists are the ones that maybe are needing to craft their own sound and style and songs, and you just have to let an artist go and find that space.
 And I think he somehow knew that and saw that in me and really just let me find that."
 After signing with Davis, Keys continued honing her songs.
 Keys almost chose Wilde as her stage name at the age of 16 until her manager suggested the name Keys after a dream he had.
 She felt that name embodied her both as a performer and person.
-Keys contributed her songs "Rock wit U" and "Rear View Mirror" to the soundtracks of the films Shaft (2000) and Dr. Dolittle 2 (2001), respectively.
+Keys contributed her songs "Rock wit U" and "Rear View Mirror" to the soundtracks of the films Shaft (2000) and Dr. Dolittle 2 (2001).

-In 2000, Davis was ousted from Arista and the release of Keys's album was put on hold.
+In 2000, Davis was ousted from Arista, and the release of Keys's album was put on hold.
 Later that year, Davis formed J Records and immediately signed Keys to the label.
-"He didn't try to divert me to something else", Keys said on following Davis to his new label.
+"He didn't try to divert me to something else," Keys said on following Davis to his new label.
 He understood that she wants to be herself and not "made into what somebody else thinks I should be."